manshfre/1kArray_control/README.md

 Adopting System verilog to describe the behaviour of analog circuits,utilizing "interface modport" syntax to fulfill inout port

-The flaw of the project can be divided into two aspects:For the READ operation,due to the design shortage,the module can't assert Sl bus wiht 0 voltage through its DAC;for the project itself,it is accomplished purely on digital level,which should have been designed via anolog-digital hybrid simulation
+The flaw of the project can be divided into two aspects:For the READ operation,due to the design shortage,the module can't assert 0 voltage on Sl bus through its corresponding DAC;for the project itself,it is accomplished purely on digital level,which should have been designed via anolog-digital hybrid simulation